andresz1/backbone-flickr-example/README.md

 ## Features
 - Responsive Flickr's latest photos with caption and owner
 - Link to original photo post
-- Responsive lightbox with all photo information (you can also change the photo with :arrow_left: and :arrow_forward: keys)
+- Responsive lightbox with all photo information (you can also change the photo with :arrow_left: and :arrow_right: keys)
 - Asynchronous image load treatment
 - Test automation